Zhuo216/OOP244-Project-Fardad/readme.md

 ### Menu Item 2 (Add Item)

-- if the data file name is null, it will print: `"No data file is open!"`
 - if **number of iProduct Items** is not less than **sdds_max_num_items**, it will print: `"Database full!"`
 - Otherwise, the following menu is displayed for the type of the iProduct to be added: